🏓 Serve & Dink

 If you're setting up for regular competitive practice, a semi-permanent portable net with a heavier steel frame and weighted base is worth the investment.
 These sit between fully portable nets and permanent court installations — heavy enough to stay put during hard rallying, light enough to store after use.

 Expect to spend $250–$400 for true heavy-duty quality.
 The frame joints, foot design, and net tensioning are noticeably better at this tier.
+If you're running a club or hosting regular games, this is the category to shop.

 → Shop heavy-duty pickleball nets on Amazon